Priyanshusingh09876/CS501-E1/Assignment2-FocusPlanBuilder/README.md

 ---

 ## AI Usage
-AI (Claude) was used for a little ideation and brainstorming, for UI improvements, and for drafting this README.
-All app logic, code, and final design decisions were done by me.
+Generative AI was used for guidance with Compose code organization, UI refinement, debugging, test-case review, and README wording.
+I reviewed, understood, tested, and adjusted the final code used in this application.